DataDog/system-tests/docs/scenarios/parametric.md

     * `DataDog/dd-trace-js#master`
 2. Clone the dd-trace-js repo inside `binaries`
-3. Create a file `nodejs-load-from-local` in `binaries/`, this will disable installing with `npm install dd-trace` and will instead mount the `../dd-trace-js` directory in the container and then `npm link` to it.
+3. Create a file `nodejs-load-from-local` in `binaries/`, this will disable installing with `npm install dd-trace` and will instead get the content of the file, and use it as a location of the `dd-trace-js` repo and then mount it as a volume and `npm link` to it.
+For instance, if this repo is at the location, you can set the content of this file to `../dd-trace-js`.
 This also removes the need to rebuild the weblog image since the code is mounted at runtime.

 #### Ruby